How to Get a Life

 7. Practice Radical Self-Acceptance

-You can't improve what you don't accept.
+You can’t change what you refuse to acknowledge.

 The Ultimate Hack: Consistency